 blue poison dart frog, blue arrow frog, blue and black dart frog, sky blue dart frog, dendrobates tinctorius azureus, azure dart frog, easy dart frogs, dart frogs for beginners, dart frog for sale

-Predominantly blue in colour, bearing irregular patches of black.
+The Blue Dart Frogs or Azureus Dart Frogs as they are otherwise known, are predominantly blue in colour, bearing irregular patches of black.
 This two-tone colouration creates a spotted effect, with larger markings present across the dorsal and smaller spotting on the flanks.
 The sides of the face and legs are unspotted and often a darker blue compared to the rest of the body.

-This is a large species of dart frog with adults reaching sizes of up to 5cm, they are angular in shape, have long forelimbs and a prominent sacrum.
+This is a large species of dart frog with adults reaching sizes of up to 5-6cm, they are angular in shape, have long forelimbs and a prominent sacrum.
 This gives the frog an almost hunched appearance.

 This species is not sexable until at least 10-12 months of age.
 Usually females are the larger of the two sexes and become longer and wider.
 Males develop wider front toe pads and have a less defined back arch compared to that of females.

 This species is native to southern Suriname and is found in the Sipaliwini Savanna.
 The natural habitat consists of savanna, creeks, rolling hills and primary forest.
 From wild observations, the frogs are found specifically in the localised forest islands around the Vier Gebroeders Mountain.
 They favour the thicker vegetation and are usually found close to the forest floor, among leaf litter and occasionally climbing trees.